MicrosoftDocs/entra-docs/docs/identity/monitoring-health/scenario-health-sign-ins-compliant-device.md

 To view the Scenario monitoring dashboards, you need:

-- A user with the [Reports Reader](../role-based-access-control/permissions-reference.md#reports-reader) role for the tenant.
+- The [Reports Reader](../role-based-access-control/permissions-reference.md#reports-reader) role is the least privileged role needed to view tenant health monitoring.
+- The [Conditional Access Administrator](../role-based-access-control/permissions-reference.md#conditional-access-administrator) role is needed to view and modify Conditional Access policies.
 - A Microsoft Entra tenant with a [Premium P1 license](~/fundamentals/get-started-premium.md)
+- The `HealthMonitoringAlert.Read.All` permission is required to view the alerts using the Microsoft Graph API.
+- The `HealthMonitoringAlert.ReadWrite.All` permission is required to view and modify the alerts using the Microsoft Graph API.

 ## How it works

-1. Metrics and data are gathered, processed, and converted into meaningful signals displayed in Microsoft Entra Health Scenario Monitoring.
+1. Metrics and data are gathered, processed, and converted into meaningful signals displayed in Microsoft Entra Tenant health monitoring.
     - This scenario captures each user authentication that satisfies a Conditional Access policy requiring sign-in from a compliant device.
     - All the data is provided at the tenant level.